dolphindb/api-javascript/README.md

 // Use HTTPS encryption
 // let ddb = new DDB('wss://dolphindb.com')

-// 2.3 Establish a connection to DolphinDB (requires DolphinDB database version no less than 1.30.16 or 2.00.4) await ddb.connect()
+// 2.3 Call the DolphinDB add function, automatically connecting to the database (requires DolphinDB version 1.30.16 or 2.00.4 or higher) console.log(await ddb.invoke('add', [1, 2])) // Output 3

+// 2.4 Disconnect after use to release resources ddb.disconnect()
 ```

 #### Code completion and function prompt